 ‘The highest result of education is Tolerance.’ – Helen Keller

 Issues of religion and belief frequently top the news agenda and Religious Studies can help us to make sense of them.
-St Peter’s is a diverse community with 228 EAL students speaking 28 different languages, therefore in order to promote harmony and cooperation we need our students to understand these differences and celebrate diversity.
+St Peter’s is a diverse community with a significant number of different ethnicities and langauges spoken, therefore in order to promote harmony and cooperation we need our students to understand these differences and celebrate diversity.
 By giving our students the opportunities to hear from representatives of different faiths, we allow our students to experience things they would not normally.
 Many of our students have never been to a Church or Mosque, and would not normally come into contact with people of faith in everyday life.
 By bringing in groups and individuals to speak to our students, as well as teaching them about a range of beliefs we give them choice and opportunity in their thinking.
 To understand the views and opinions of people whose beliefs and values differ from their own is vital in equipping our students to handle issues in their lives, preparing them for the workplace and adult life.
-Our curriculum for all key stages is built around the Cambridgeshire Agreed Syllabus for Religious Education 2018-23 and will enable students to build positive relationships and take into account the effect of different values and ideas within society, as set out in the aims and purpose of the Agreed Syllabus 2018-23.
+Our curriculum for all key stages is built around the Cambridgeshire Agreed Syllabus for Religious Education 2018-23 and will enable students to build positive relationships and take into account the effect of different values and ideas within society.

-- In Key Stage 3, the Agreed Syllabus recommends that students have 45 hours of RE per year, and there will be at least the equivalent of 45 hours of RE delivery through a weekly one hour lesson, plus a weekly assembly, tutor times, lessons with cross-curricular links, collapsed curriculum events and visiting speakers.
+- In Key Stage 3, the delivery of RE take place through a weekly one hour lesson, plus a weekly assembly, tutor times, lessons with cross-curricular links, collapsed curriculum events and visiting speakers.